Norton, Massachusetts: State and national government

 The town is a part of three separate state representative districts; precinct one belonging to the Fourth Bristol district (which includes all of Rehoboth, Seekonk and part of Swansea), precinct two belonging to the Fourteenth Bristol district (which includes parts of North Attleborough, Attleboro and Mansfield as well), and precincts three through five belonging to the First Bristol district (whose district includes Mansfield Center and Foxborough).
 The town is a part of the state senate district of the Bristol and Norfolk district, stretching from Dover to the north to Rehoboth and Seekonk to the south.
 James Timilty served as State Senator until 2017 for the Bristol & Norfolk district.
 Upon his retirement, he was succeeded by State Senator Paul Feeney.
 State Representatives Steven S. Howitt and Frederick J. Barrows serve the Town.
 Norton is patrolled by Troop H (Metro Boston District), Third (Foxborough) Barracks of the Massachusetts State Police.

-On the national level, the town is part of Massachusetts Congressional District 4, which is represented by Joseph P. Kennedy III.
+On the national level, the town is part of Massachusetts Congressional District 4, which is represented by Jake Auchincloss.
 The state's senior Senator, newly elected in 2012, is Elizabeth Warren and the state's junior Senator is currently Ed Markey.

-Town government and services
+Town government

-The town has an open town meeting form of government, with a town manager and a board of selectmen governing the town.
-The town is served by the central police station (next to the town hall on Route 123), three fire stations (Station 2 on Route 123, Station 1 in Chartley (currently closed), and Station 5 (Fire Alarm) in Barrowsville), and two post offices (Norton, next to the town center and Wheaton College; and Chartley, near the Attleboro line along Route 123).
-The town's public library is located next to the town hall, although the original still stands on Route 140 at the town green.
-There is also a senior center located along Route 123 near the high school.
+The town has an open town meeting form of government, with a town manager and a Select Board governing the town..

 Education

-Norton has its own public school system, Norton Public Schools.
-There are three elementary schools: L.G.
-Nourse Elementary School (K–3) on the east side, J.C.
-Solomonese Elementary School (Pre-K–3) in Chartley, and H.A.
-Yelle Elementary School (4–5) near the center of town.
-The Norton Middle School (6–8) is located in Chartley.
-Norton High School (9–12) is located near the center of town, next to the H.A.
-Yelle School.
-The school colors are purple and white and their mascot is a lancer.

-High school students may also attend Southeast Regional Vocational-Technical High School in Easton or Bristol County Agricultural High School, otherwise known as "Bristol Aggie", in Dighton free of charge.
-There are two private schools in town, Life Church, a Baptist school which serves grades K–12, and the Pinecroft School on 33 Pine Street.
-Many students also attend private or parochial schools in the surrounding communities.
-Norton is also home to Wheaton College.
+Norton Public Schools operates the following schools in Norton: